Apply for Permits, Visitor Permits, Works Permits, Suspensions and Car Park Season Tickets

 - The Council cannot guarantee the permit holder a parking space outside or close to their property or anywhere else in the zone as a permit does not reserve a space.
 If a road or roads within the zone are closed for any reason, it is the responsibility of the vehicle owner to park the vehicle legally.
 Parking cannot be provided or relocated under these circumstances.

-- A permit is valid only when a vehicle is wholly parked within the allocated residents parking bay markings.
+- A permit is valid only when a vehicle is wholly parked within the allocated parking bay markings.

 - A parking permit does not entitle the holder to park: